Simple Vegetable Rice Soup in Fish Broth

 1. Step 1:

-Step 1.
+Step 1

 2. Step 2:

-Step 2.
+Step 2

-Cut one medium potato or a couple of small ones into small cubes.
+Cut one medium potato, or a couple of small ones, into small cubes.

 3. Step 3:

-Step 3.
+Step 3

 4. Step 4:

-Step 4.
+Step 4

 5. Step 5:

-Step 5.
+Step 5

 6. Step 6:

-Step 6.
+Step 6

 7. Step 7:

-Step 7.
+Step 7

 8. Step 8:

-Step 8.
+Step 8

 9. Step 9:

-Step 9.
+Step 9

 10. Step 10:

-Step 10.
+Step 10

-After 5 minutes I load the chopped dill.
+After 5 minutes, add the chopped dill.

 11. Step 11:

-Step 11.
+Step 11

 12. Step 12:

-Step 12.
+Step 12

 13. Step 13:

-Step 13.
+Step 13

 14. Step 14:

-Step 14.
+Step 14

-The calorie content of the products possible in the dish
+Caloric content of the products possible in the composition of the dish

 • Ripe potatoes - 80 kcal/100g